-Generally, the email got stuck in the Outbox for hours and later it would change to “Failed”.
-Even though my Outbox folder was completely empty, and there were no emails in the queue but I’d still encounter this error message.
+The email would get stuck in the Outbox for hours, and later it would change the status to “Failed”.
+Though my Outbox folder was completely empty, and there were no emails, it would still show as in the Queue error message.

-I went ahead and tried some troubleshooting steps to resolve the Gmail Queued error message and hence sharing below.
+I went ahead and tried some troubleshooting steps to resolve the Gmail Queued error message and hence sharing below the same.
 I believe this will somehow help you in resolving if you ever encountered it again.

 Before you start off make sure:

-- Have a stable data network connection to your phone either WiFi or mobile data
+- Have a stable network connection to your phone; either WiFi or mobile data

 These pre-requisites actually help in initial troubleshooting and making sure that we aren’t missing anything important from our end as part of the configuration.